What Questions Do You Need to Ask When Purchasing an Exterior Sign?

 Plan ahead so that your premises are ready to accept the sign.

-7) Do I have enough room and what is the best most visible location for this sign?
+7) What is the most visible location for my sign?

 Location and visibility are critical to the success of your exterior sign project.
 Make sure your sign location is visible from as many traffic viewpoints as possible.
 Plan your lettering and graphic sizes to accommodate the length of view and speed of drivers if you are along a road.
 Plan for ease of view for foot traffic if you have it in your area.

 Your sign should fit with your environment.
 A neon flashing sign in a historical area would look out of place and most likely would not be allowed.
 Plan accordingly.